afeld/wedding/index.md

 ### What's provided

-* Bed linens
+* :bed: Bed linens
-* Pillow
+* :zzz: Pillow
-* Towel
+* :shower: Towel
-* Sunscreen
+* :sunglasses: Sunscreen
-* Bug spray
+* :bug: Bug spray
-* Meals
+* :fork_and_knife: Meals
-* Snacks
+* :doughnut: Snacks
-* Beverages
+* :tropical_drink: Beverages

 ### What to bring

-* Clothes that can get dirty and you can move around in
+* :running: Clothes that can get dirty and you can move around in
-* Sneakers / hiking shoes
+* :shoe: Sneakers / hiking shoes
-* Warm and/or cold weather clothes
-    * It's September, so weather can go either way
+* :hotsprings: Warm and/or cold weather clothes - it's September, so weather can go either way
-* Swimsuit
+* :bikini: Swimsuit
-* Pajamas
+* :bear: Pajamas
-* Toiletries
+* :potable_water: Toiletries
-* Ridiculous camp attire
-    * Bonus points for onesies
+* :bowtie: Ridiculous camp attire - bonus points for onesies

 ### What not to bring

-* Heels
-    * Wedges & block heels ok
+* :high_heel: Heels - wedges & block heels ok
-* Laptops and other electronics
+* :computer: Laptops and other electronics

 ## Frequently asked questions (FAQ)